 Hydrocarbons (isobutane-R600a and propane-R290) represent the best long term (future proof) solution for both low and medium pressure light commercial self-contained applications.
-Incoming EU legislation will remove some of the existing roadblocks related to charge limits.

 From 1st of January 2022, use of transitional blends (R448A, R449A, R452A, etc) is limited only to appliances falling under the definition of stationary refrigerating equipment of present European F-Gas regulation.
 Self-contained refrigerators and freezers for commercial use have to be charged with refrigerants below 150 GWP.